editio/georeference/README.md

-# georeference: R package for georeferencing places using GeoNames and Pelagios
+# georeference: R package for georeferencing places using GeoNames ~~and Pelagios~~.

+**Update**: The Peripleo API from Pelagios seems to be discontinued, so the default function will not work.
+The package still works for Geonames

 ## Description: